About the Board

 • Be knowledgeable about the College, its current programs and status, future vision, and direction.

-• Attending all board meetings, preparing for agenda items and issues, and studying supporting materials
+• Attending at least 75% of board meetings, preparing for agenda items and issues, and studying supporting materials

 • Participating in at least one board committee.